StefanLapointe/intercalc/README.md

 ## Introduction

+Scientific calculations often involve uncertainty intervals.
+Such calculations difficult and tedious to perform correctly with a conventional calculator.
+This module is like a calculator created specifically to deal with uncertainty intervals.

-If you have a battery with a voltage of 12 ± 1 V (that is, \[11, 13\] V) and a circuit with a resistance of 3 ± 1 Ω (that is, \[2, 4\] Ω), then the current is \[11/4, 13/2\] Ω. This module is meant for performing such calculations.
+For example, if you have a battery with a voltage of 12 ± 1 V (that is, \[11, 13\] V) and a circuit with a resistance of 3 ± 1 Ω (that is, \[2, 4\] Ω), then the current is \[11/4, 13/2\] Ω. This module is meant for performing such calculations.
 You would perform the calculation as follows:
 ```
 >>> from intercalc import *
 >>> i = interval # Typing interval every time you want to construct a new interval is rather tedious.